How many SaaS applications does your organization use today? 1? 10? 100?

 It’s time to think critically about what SaaS sprawl means for your environment.
 What will you do to rein in the sprawl?

-We’ve spent the last two years building the first-ever true unified SaaS management platform, which centralizes and automates the administration of SaaS applications, launching it in December of 2016.
+We’ve spent the last two years building the first-ever true multi-SaaS management platform, which centralizes and automates the administration of SaaS applications, launching it in December of 2016.
 Expect more exciting announcements and functionality like this one throughout 2017 as we add on to the platform.
 To learn more, request a personalized consultation with our team.